TITLE 44: GOVERNMENT CONTRACTS, PROCUREMENTS AND PROPERTY MANAGEMENT

 Section 1120.2060 Duration of Contracts − General

-1) A multi-term contract for a term of up to 10 years is authorized when determined by the SPO to be in the best interest of the State.
+1) A multi-term contract for a term of up to 10 years is authorized when determined by the CPO to be in the best interest of the State, inclusive of proposed contract renewals.

-2) A software license may have a term longer than 10 years, including for a perpetual term, provided the payment term is limited to no more than ten years.
+2) A software license may have a term longer than 10 years, including for a perpetual term, provided the payment term is limited to no more than 10 years.

 1) special production of definite quantities or the furnishing of long-term services are required to meet IOC needs; or